ProjectASAP/FlinkSketch/README.md

-# FlinkSketch: Democratizing the Benefits of Sketches for the Flink Community
+<h1 align="center">FlinkSketch: Democratizing the Benefits of Sketches for the Flink Community</h1>

 ## Overview
 FlinkSketch is a library of sketching algorithms for Flink.
 Currently, it can be used in Flink's DataStream API.